OWASP/samm/v2.0/beta/core/operations/o-environment-management.md

 ## Maturity 3
 ### Activity

-Conformity with the hardening baselines is reliably evaluated.
+On the highest level, conformity with the hardening baselines is reliably tracked and evaluated.
 Nonconformities are handled as security findings, triaged and handled according to rules and SLAs stemming from the defect management practice.

+Component update process includes verification of validity of the current hardening baselines.
+Relevant changes are incorporated in the baselines as well as in the auditing measures.

+The continuous improvement process for the baselines is periodically audited and the resulting findings are acted upon.

 ### Maturity Questions
 #### Q 1
-Does a minimum security baseline exist for environment health (versioning, patching, etc)?
+Does the update process include verification and update of the current hardening baselines?

+**Answer Options**
+SAMMQA-G:
+- No
+- Yes, localized to business areas
+- Yes, across the organization
+- Yes, across the organization and required

+#### Q 2
+Is the continuous improvement of the hardening baselines regularly audited?

 **Answer Options**
 SAMMQA-G: